-Conditional source tax on interest and rovalties
+Conditional source tax on interest and royalties

 From 2021 onwards, interest and royalty payments to group companies established in low-tax jurisdictions are subject to a source tax (withholding tax).
-The rate in 2022 is 25.8 per cent (25 per cent in 2021), although it may be reduced by a tax treaty, if applicable.
+The rate in 2023 is 25.8 per cent (as it was in 2022), although it may be reduced by a tax treaty, if applicable.
 A conditional withholding tax liability will also be applicable to abusive situations, e.g. where payments are artificially diverted.

-The rationale behind the introduction of the conditional source tax on interest and royalties is to prevent the Netherlands from being used as a gateway to low-tax jurisdictions and to reduce the risk of tax avoidance through the shifting of (Dutch) taxable income to such iurisdictions.
+The rationale behind the introduction of the conditional source tax on interest and royalties is to prevent the Netherlands from being used as a gateway to low-tax jurisdictions and to reduce the risk of tax avoidance through the shifting of (Dutch) taxable income to such jurisdictions.